WEDDING PHOTOGRAPHY FAQ’s

 How long do I have to download the images?

-You have 60 days to download your images once they are made available online.
-If you would like more time, or to re-upload them after they have been taken off, the fee is $50 for another 30 days.
+Certainly, you are given 60 days to download your images once they are made available online.
+If you want more time, or you need to re-upload them after they have been taken off, there will be a fee of $50 for another 30 days.

 Do you have a life?

 Yes, absolutely.
 Balance is key.
 I have priorities and values.
-I have an amazing supportive wife who works just as hard and we’ve been married for 18 years.
-I have three lovely daughters.
+My wife is amazing and we’ve been married for 19 years.
+My three lovely daughters are all involved in sports where I coach and support our local youth groups.
 I hike in the mountains often for exercise and sometimes with my family.
-I play in the band at church, assist in coaching soccer, and support our teens in our community.
-Jesus changed me, so I’m a thankful person, I love to give back.
-I read often and continue to push myself to learn and grow.
+I enjoy supporting our local teens in our community.
+Jesus changed me; so, I’m a thankful person.
+Giving back to the community is my goal.
+Reading books and push myself to learn and grow is another goal.
 So yes, I do have a life.